Can the power of education ‘give peace a chance’?

 Proponents of the ‘violence paradox’ contend that levels of warlike hostility have declined over the ages by means of better governance, advances in social equality and respect for human rights.
 Of course, this is not to deny that more caring and benevolent norms and traditions ought to be strengthened further.
 Such headway would be welcomed in well-ordered, liberal societies throughout the world.
 However, history teaches us that – without warning – stability, cooperation and warmth can disappear and should not be taken for granted.
 There are various helpful methods, at times overlapping, for prompting awareness and incentives towards a deeper perception of altruistic and philanthropic behaviours.
 Four of these are touched on sketchily in this section.

 Problem-solving strategies.
 These call for students to: analyse alternative outlooks; research aspects of frailty and weakness in our global family; and suggest options which point to improvements.
-They also pose questions about moral issues concerning prejudice, poverty, malnutrition, torture and on customs which permit antagonism to thrive.
-Violence, when contagious, requires solutions.
+They also pose questions about moral issues concerning prejudice, poverty, malnutrition, torture, and on customs which permit antagonism to thrive.
+Violence, when contagious, requires urgent solutions.
 Problem-solving sessions may provide a springboard for ideas to emerge – the likes of ‘safe streets’ initiatives to counteract unprovoked attacks in disorderly quarters or how ‘contact theory’ has been applied, as with sports, in trying to reduce sectarianism.
 Additionally, developments in new technologies – for example, the use of drones or robots in so-called ‘cutting-edge’ warfare – undoubtedly call for youthful thinkers to adopt fresh approaches with respect to ethical deliberations.
 In lessons, while taking due account of the abilities and maturity of learners, challenging questions can be raised.
 ‘What are the powerful forces which promote tension and trouble in our locality?’
 ‘How insightful are we be about the attitudes and ill feelings of opposing factions?’
 ‘Can we understand how wild conspiracy theories might have arisen?’
 ‘What could we do as agents of change to counter deceitfulness and misinformation?’
-Pupils are often found to be skilled in identifying barriers to equity, diversity and inclusion and in outlining well thought-out recommendations to augment a culture of impartiality and truthfulness.
+Pupils are often found to be skilled in identifying barriers to equity, diversity and inclusion and in outlining well-thought-out recommendations to augment a culture of impartiality and truthfulness.